 What if the real momentum in actions to address climate change in the years ahead come not from top-down central government mandates but from voluntary decisions by customers, communities, corporations, and other institutions to choose clean and affordable energy options?
 What if the surprisingly steep cost declines and performance improvements…

-Aman is a Senior Associate in RMI’s electricity practice.
+Aman is a Manager in RMI’s India Mobility practice.
 He joined RMI in October 2014.

-Aman Chitkara is a Senior Associate with RMI where he works with government and private sector clients on identifying strategies to transition to a clean energy system.
-He has led multiple thought papers and research projects on mobility systems, power and natural gas markets, and global climate change.
+Aman Chitkara is a Manager with RMI where he works with government and private sector clients on identifying strategies to transition to a clean energy system.
+He has led multiple thought papers and research projects on mobility systems, electricity generation and distribution, and global climate change.

-Most recently Aman has been working with the Government of India’s NITI Aayog to identify actionable pathways towards a shared, electric and connected mobility future.
+Most recently Aman has been working with various government and private sector stakeholders in India to identify actionable pathways towards a shared, electric and connected mobility future.
 Prior to his work on India’s mobility sector, Aman worked with RMI’s eLab where he supported work on New York’s Reforming the Energy Vision initiative, and Fort Collins’ Climate Action Plan.

 Master of Public Policy, Chicago Harris – University of Chicago, 2013